Visteon

-Visteon Corporation (VC) is an American global automotive electronics supplier and Fortune 500 company spun off from the Ford Motor Company in 2000.
-Visteon is composed of multiple businesses that design, engineer, and manufacture vehicle cockpit electronics products and connected car services for a diversified customer base, including all of the major automakers worldwide.
+Visteon Corporation (VC) is an American global automotive electronics supplier based in Van Buren Township, Michigan.
+Visteon designs, engineers, and manufactures vehicle cockpit electronics products, connected car services and electrification products for its customers, which include nearly all of the major automakers worldwide.

 Introduction

-Visteon is a spinoff from the Ford Motor Company, as Delphi is from General Motors.
-In 2017, Visteon had sales of US$3.146 billion and approximately 10,000 employees at more than 40 facilities in 18 countries.
-Since its independence from Ford, Visteon has set a corporate goal of expanding business with other companies, and now has a diversified customer base, working with all of the major automakers worldwide.
+In 2022, Visteon had sales of US $3.76 billion and approximately 10,000 employees at more than 40 facilities in 18 countries.
+Visteon has set a corporate goal of expanding business with other companies, and now has a diversified customer base, working with all of the major automakers worldwide.
 Visteon's market share, market and revenue have changed substantially since it formed.
-A majority of revenue (80+%) came from North America, driven by its relationship with Ford Motor Company.
 Today, its revenue comes predominantly from Asia, North America, and Europe.
-In 2005, Visteon moved to new headquarters in Van Buren Township, Michigan.
+In 2005, Visteon moved to a new location in Van Buren Township, Michigan.

 Business

 Initially, Visteon participated in three main divisions: climate, electronics, and interior systems.
 With the sale of its equity interest in the Climate operations in mid-year 2015 and completed sale of its interiors business in 2016, Visteon re-focused on the high-growth cockpit electronics business with a focus on software and the connected car.

 In 2015, Visteon introduced Sachin Lawande as the new president and CEO.

 Operations

-The company has three corporate offices reflecting the company's key markets.